chinux23/octopress/source/_posts/2012-08-06-build-clang-with-stdlibc-plus-plus-4-dot-7.markdown

 title: "Build Clang with stdlibc++ 4.7 in Mac OS"
 date: 2012-08-06 21:39
 comments: true
+sharing: true
+footer: true
 categories: [C++, Clang, GCC]
 ---

 Claim: I am no where close to a C++ expert, but just trying to learn things as life goes along.
 This post is for newbies like me trying to make clang work in C++11 mode with libstdc++.

 ## Motivation

 * C++11 has been out for a while now and I really want to get my hands on it to try it out.
 * Clang is a great Compiler (witht best-in-class quality and a lot of features).
-The thing that I really enjoy is the AST that you can literally travese the source code like a "tree".
+* The thing that I really enjoy is the AST that you can literally travese the source code like a "tree".
 There are quite a few plugings that build on top of it
-** Vim Clang-Complete - quite cool, a really compiler generated complete, alot better than the ctags.
+* Vim Clang-Complete - quite cool, a really compiler generated complete, alot better than the ctags.
-** Syntax Highlight - i haven't really tried that in Vim but looks possible and definitely interesting.
+* Syntax Highlight - i haven't really tried that in Vim but looks possible and definitely interesting.

 However, in order to use clang with C++11, i either have to use libc++ or rebuild clang with libstdc++4.6/7.
 This is kinda pain for a newbie like me.
 Things that I have tried that didn't work out:

 * MacPort GCC4.7 - install with sudo port install gcc47
-** This only give you the gcc toolchains, not the llvm/clang.
+* This only give you the gcc toolchains, not the llvm/clang.
 * MacPort Clang 3.2 - installs clang/llvm without gcc toolchains, that means I am back to the square one.
-* The post [Clang Startup Page](url "http://clang.llvm.org/get_started.html") is bit advanced for newbie (at that time, i didn't even know what is a GCC installation directory is.
+* The post <http://clang.llvm.org/get_started.html> is bit advanced for newbie (at that time, i didn't even know what is a GCC installation directory is.
 If you don't know like me, keep reading).
-* [Someone had similar experience before](url "http://lists.cs.uiuc.edu/pipermail/llvmdev/2012-April/048824.html").
+* And someone has similar experience <http://lists.cs.uiuc.edu/pipermail/llvmdev/2012-April/048824.html>.

 Unforutunately that post is for ubuntu, not Mac OS.
 Can't just copy/paste!
 Oh yeah, forgot. **--gcc-tool-chain** configure flag doesn't work for by the way.
 Maybe I should send the problem to cfe?
 * After spending sometime trial and error, finally I am able to compile a C++11 code with clang with libstdc++ 4.7.
 I am not sure if this way is correct though, or if there is a better way? if someone knows, please comment below.

 ## Preparetion